All of the information you'll need to find out how to Adopt a PWR Pug

 There may be many reasons why a pug is surrendered to PWR.
 For example, often it’s the case that there has been a change of circumstances in the surrenderer’s living situation, meaning that they are no longer able to properly care for their pug.

-Although it’s hard to believe, in extreme cases a pug may have been abandoned.
+Although it’s hard to believe, in extreme cases a pug may even have been abandoned.
 We have had instances over the last few years where pugs have been found wandering the streets and local authorities or kind people pick them up and they then find their way to us.

 Sadly, there are also instances where a pug’s owner may have passed away and other family members are unable to take on the responsibility.
 Whatever the reason, we’ll always be available to step in and make sure the pug is safe and well cared for.